neeraj552/Chat_APP/README.md

 ## Description
- This is just simple project on chat appliction. this is realtime chat appliction.i hope this project gives you little idea about chat appliction.
+ This is just simple chat appliction.

 ## technology
 this app is realtime chat appliction .